 There are tons of mule deer in the South Rim of Grand Canyon National Park, while elk are quite common sightings as well.
 Be cautious of these animals - they look friendly but elk, in particular, can have a temper!

 7. Western Bluebirds

-Arguably the cutest birds in the park, especially when they sit side by side like this.
+Arguably the cutest birds in the park, especially when they sit side by side.